ShinyColorsDB/.github/profile/README.md

 A Project to Build A Complete Database of The Idolm@ster SHINYCOLORS

-Special Thanks to TWY, this project won't exist if without him
+Special Thanks to TWY & Yesterday17, this project won't exist if without them